 One free parallel job is included with every collection in a Team Foundation Server.
 Every Visual Studio Enterprise subscriber in a Team Foundation Server contributes one additional parallel job.

 You can buy additional private jobs from the Visual Studio Marketplace.

 Starting with Azure DevOps Server 2019, you do not have to pay for self-hosted concurrent jobs in releases.
 You are only limited by the number of agents that you have.

 If you want to run your jobs on machines that Microsoft manages, use Microsoft-hosted parallel jobs.
-Your jobs run on our pool of Microsoft-hosted agents.
+Your jobs will run on Microsoft-hosted agents.

 When the free tier is no longer sufficient, you can pay for additional capacity per parallel job.
 Paid parallel jobs remove the monthly time limit and allow you to run each job for up to 360 minutes (6 hours).
 Buy Microsoft-hosted parallel jobs.

 When you purchase your first Microsoft-hosted parallel job, the number of parallel jobs you have in the organization is still 1.
 To be able to run two jobs concurrently, you will need to purchase two parallel jobs if you are currently on the free tier.
 The first purchase only removes the time limits on the first job.

 If your pipeline exceeds the maximum job timeout, try splitting your pipeline into multiple jobs.
 For more information on jobs, see Specify jobs in your pipeline.

 Do I need parallel jobs in TFS 2015?
 Short answer: no. More details